 While some people left voluntarily to resettle overseas, others were brutally evicted from their homes - often to make way for sheep farming.

 Oxfam wants the World Bank - a key global investor - to learn from Scotland's past and act now to temporarily freeze its agricultural investments in land.

-The charity has launched a global campaign
+The charity has launched a

 asking the Bank to review its advice to developing countries, help set standards for investors and introduce more robust policies to help stop land grabs.